naveenanimation20/WebDriverIO-JavaScriptCode/README.md

-# WebDriverIO-JavaScriptCode
-WebDriverIO-JavaScriptCode

-It was a forked repo from naveenanimation20.
-I have cloned this repo as boilerplate project in May 2020, but could not execute it due to version mismatched npm packages.
+I have formed this repo as boilerplate project in May 2020, but could not execute it successfully due to few version mismatch issues and could not get the desired HTMl report output.
-So I have modified to run it successfully.
+So I refactor it and enahanced with few more lines of code.

-Below modificaitons done.
+Below modificaiton done.

 1. Updated latest chromedriver matching with my chrome version
 2. Added Allure command line tool and generated Allure html report for sample